googleapis/google-cloud-cpp/google/cloud/redis/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Google Cloud Memorystore for Redis API][cloud-service-docs], a service to Creates and manages Redis instances on the Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Google Cloud Memorystore for Redis API][cloud-service-docs], a service to create and manage Redis instances on the Google Cloud Platform.

 This library is **experimental**.
 Its APIs are subject to change without notice.